 It’s important to use emotion in video storytelling because you have to stand out in the crowd.
 Video is becoming the most popular medium on the web.
 Authentic stories full of emotion will connect your brand to your audience.
 The story is what will pull on their heartstrings and their purse strings.

 Emotion is a key part of a superior story structure.
 There are many case studies to back it up.

 The Harvard Business Review researched the best way to maximize customer value, and found emotion is even superior to customer satisfaction.
 Wait.
 What?
 Yes.

 The study examined hundreds of brands.
-HBR found that after a big bank used emotion to connect their new credit card with Millenials, new accounts increased by 40% and use among Millenials shot up 70%.
+HBR found that after a big bank used emotion to connect their new credit card with Millennials, new accounts increased by 40% and use among Millennials shot up 70%.

 There are countless stories of brands using effective emotion to turn a profit at the checkout counter.